Supply Chain Visibility: Why Lack of Visibility Cost You Money

-Some of the tips we have already mentioned before in the article on supply chain trends.
-However, this guide can help your company not only save money, but also gain customer trust.
+Some of the tips we have mentioned in the article are on supply chain trends.
+However, this guide can help your company not only save money but also gain customer trust.
 You can make things easier for your employees and increase control in your company with supply chain visibility.

 What Is Supply Chain Visibility?

 Supply chain visibility (SCV) is the ability of parts, components or products in transit to be tracked from the manufacturer to their final destination.
 According to TechTarget, the primary objective of SCV is to improve the availability of data to stakeholders and customers alike, ultimately strengthening and improving the supply chain.
 Sounds easy enough, right?

 When both the customer and the manufacturer can track the package in real-time and know all the key points of the delivery, this is called Supply Chain Visibility.
 This allows the company's logisticians to know where their goods are instantly and, accordingly, more closely monitor the valuable cargo they transport.

 With the Supply Chain Visibility feature, you can know more details about your shipments and with information analysis, you will see information about the regions where you are in demand, the most popular products, delivery time, how much product you are losing and your costs.
 Knowing all these facts, you can increase your profits and anticipate all risks.
 It's all thanks to Supply Chain Visibility.

 How Supply Chain Visibility Works

 One and perhaps the most important point in supply chain transparency is data.
 In some cases, it is difficult to find exact information, but minimal details can be obtained from ports, terminals.
 More facts can be obtained from trucks and trailers.